 5. Support-team release notes

 Internal notes for support: (1) New features they might get asked about, (2) Behaviour changes that look like regressions, (3) Known issues we haven't fixed, (4) Workarounds.
-Tone: practical, no jargon. ≤ 200 words.
+Tone: practical, no jargon.
+200 words or fewer.

 6. In-app “what’s new” modal

 Write 3 bullets for an in-app changelog modal.
-Each: 7-10 words, with verb-first phrasing ("Save searches to revisit").
+Each: 7-10 words, verb-first phrasing ("Save searches to revisit").
 Skip technical jargon.
-Add a single "See full changelog →" link line.
+Add a single "See full changelog" link line.

 7. Migration guide from a diff